clvnkhr/diffst/README.md

 when a clock is available, but Typst plugins do not currently provide the host clock imports needed for a reliable WASM wall-clock cutoff.

 The summary includes a line similarity score.
+It is based on exactly matched lines, so a prose example with small edits on every line can show `0%` even when the lines are visually similar.
 In manual layouts, use `report.stats.similarity` for a `0.0` to `1.0` ratio and `report.stats.equal_lines` for the matched-line count.